Ohio Online Driver Education and Ohio Licensing Procedures

 You can choose your preferred method of shipping at registration!
 TeenDrivingCourse.com offers several convenient options for shipping your Ohio certificate of completion, including regular US Mail and Federal Express.
 When you register for the online defensive driving course you will be asked to select your certificate of completion.
-If you select regular US Mail, your online Ohio traffic school certificate will be delivered in 7-10 business days.
-If you select Federal Express, you have the option of selecting Priority Overnight delivery (by or before 10:30AM the next business morning), Standard Overnight delivery (by or before 5PM the next business day), Second Day (by or before 5PM on the second business day), Express delivery (by or before 5PM on the third business day), or if you complete your online Ohio traffic school course on a Friday, we also offer Saturday Federal Express delivery (by or before 12PM on Saturday).
+If you select regular US Mail, your online Ohio driver ed certificate will be delivered in 7-10 business days.
+If you select Federal Express, you have the option of selecting Priority Overnight delivery (by or before 10:30AM the next business morning), Standard Overnight delivery (by or before 5PM the next business day), Second Day (by or before 5PM on the second business day), Express delivery (by or before 5PM on the third business day), or if you complete your online Ohio driver ed course on a Friday, we also offer Saturday Federal Express delivery (by or before 12PM on Saturday).

 - Is the website secure if I pay by check over the internet?

 Yes!
 TeenDrivingCourse.com uses the very latest in SSL data encryption technology to make sure that your personal and payment information is 100% secure.

 - If I sign up to take the Ohio online drivers education course for new drivers, what will it cost me?